Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Demonstrative pronouns (this, that, these, those) can be used to convey a wide range of emotional attitudes, from admiration to contempt: That beautiful sister of yours!
 These lawyers!
 Oh, this Nastya!

-Personal pronouns can convey a relationship of cold formality, indulgence, arrogance, sympathy, for example: We are exceedingly charming this evening!
-In this example, the first person pronoun "we" is used instead of the second person pronoun "you" to express the speaker's condescending-approving attitude towards the young girl who is the object of speech.
+Personal pronouns can convey attitudes of cold formality, condescension, arrogance, sympathy, for example: We are exceedingly charming this evening!
+In this example, the first person pronoun “we” is used instead of the second person pronoun “you” to express the speaker’s condescending and approving attitude towards the young girl who is the object of speech.

-The generalized personal pronoun you can be used by the author artwork to achieve a more trusting tone of communication with the reader ( you know), and the pronoun they, their in order to emphasize what an abyss lies between the speaker and the world around him (her).
+The generalized personal pronoun you can be used by the author work of art to achieve a more confidential tone of communication with the reader ( You know), and the pronoun they, their in order to emphasize what a gulf lies between the speaker and the world around him (her).

-Uncountable nouns can be used in the plural form to indicate the intensity of the property, volume, quality: “The snow is still whitening in the fields, and water they make noise in the spring.
-"Everywhere fatal passions and from fate there is no protection.
+Uncountable nouns can be used in plural form to denote the intensity of a property, volume, quality: “The snow is still white in the fields, and water they make noise in the spring.”
+“Everywhere there are fatal passions and destinies there is no protection.
 “When sorrows come they come not single spies but in battalions.
-In the last example, along with the stylistically significant transposition of the number, personification is also used.
+In the last example, along with the stylistically significant transposition of number, personification is also used.

-Transposition of adjectives turns them into nouns, thereby contributing to the achievement of greater expressiveness of the statement or giving it greater tangibility: "The Red and the Black", Isolde the Slender.
+Transposition of adjectives turns them into nouns, thereby helping to achieve greater expressiveness of the statement or giving it greater tangibility: "The Red and the Black", Isolde the Slender.

-The only grammatical category inherent in English adjectives is the degree of comparison.
-It conveys the degree of intensity of the sign expressed by the word and, therefore, is very close to the category of expressiveness.
-In accordance with grammatical norm, only qualitative adjectives (with the exception of those that denote absolute qualities - married, dead) have degrees of comparison.
-Violation of this norm, as a result of which adjectives are used in a comparative or superlative degree, to which this form is not characteristic, is always stylistically significant:
+The only grammatical category inherent in adjectives in English is degrees of comparison.
+It conveys the degree of intensity of the attribute expressed by a word and, therefore, is very close to the category of expressiveness.
+In accordance with grammatical norm, only qualitative adjectives (with the exception of those denoting absolute qualities - married, dead) have degrees of comparison.
+Violation of this norm, as a result of which adjectives are used in the comparative or superlative degree, to which this form is not characteristic, is always stylistically significant:

 · You cannot be deader than the dead (Hemingway).